 Research, educational objectives, and educational goals

-In the light of the university’s philosophy, “Our creativity for the people.(DOKUSOUICHIRI),” the objectives and educational goals of the Doctor of Philosophy program, health sciences major, Graduate School of Health Sciences are to nurture teachers, researchers, and leaders who have acquired the advanced academic basis of healthcare and hygiene studies that span the health sciences.
+In the light of the university’s philosophy, “Our creativity for the people.(DOKUSOUICHIRI),”the objectives and educational goals of the Doctor of Philosophy program, health sciences major, Graduate School of Health Sciences are to nurture educators, researchers, and leaders who have acquired the advanced academic basis of healthcare and hygiene studies that span the health sciences.
 Successful candidates will have research skills and mature personalities that allow them to lead the next generation in various areas of health sciences and thrive in the areas listed below.

-Admissions policy
+Admissions Policy

-Curriculum policy
+Curriculum Policy

-Diploma policy
+Diploma Policy

 Disciplines and areas